bogeeee/restfuncs/readme.md

 Notes:
 - [More on the security concept](server/Security%20concept.md#csrf-protection)
-- For when having multiple services: _Services share the same session, but still every service has its individual corsReadToken and csrfToken.
+- For, when having multiple services: _Services share the same session, but still every service has its individual corsReadToken and csrfToken (cause allowedOrigins or other security settings may be individual).
 For csrfTokens, you can pass all tokens as one comma separated string, and the server will just try them all out._

 ### Simple requests and @safe()

 On some requests, the browser will not make preflights for legacy reason.
-These are called [Simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests).
-Restfuncs blocks them accordingly, but your methods can, if needed for some situations, be opted in for such calls by decorating them with `@safe()` which indicates, that you are sure, they make read operations only.
+These are called [Simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests). **Restfuncs blocks them** accordingly, but your methods can, if needed for some situations, be **opted in** for such calls by decorating them with `@safe()` which indicates, that you are sure, they make **read operations only**.
 See the JDDoc of `import {@safe} from "restfuncs-server"`

 ## Hardening security for the paranoid
 - Set `RestfuncsOptions.csrfProtectionMode` to `csrfToken` and implement the csrf token handover.